fiendskull9/SpaceShooter/man/spaceshooter.1.md

 You can find all the files and additional information at `<http://www.talula.demon.co.uk/allegro>`

+## INSTALLATION

+SpaceShooter is distributed as source code.
+Install with:

+    $ git clone git://github.com/AlexBio/SpaceShooter.git
+    $ cd SpaceShooter
+    $ ./bootstrap
+    $ ./configure
+    $ make
+    # make install

+Debian (.deb) packages for i386 and amd64 architectures and source tarball are also available at `<http://github.com/AlexBio/SpaceShooter/downloads>`

 ## BUGS

 Please report any bugs or feature requests to GitHub issues tracker at